 This interview is one in a series we’re running with well-known investment commentators.
 We also recently heard from Andrew Milligan, Head of Global Strategy, at Standard Life Investments.

-Richard Buxton is Chief Investment Officer at Old Mutual Global Investors.
+Richard Buxton is Chief Executive Officer at Old Mutual Global Investors.

 This blog and any responses to comments should not be regarded as financial advice.